Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 + **How Does Competition Affect AI Investment in Firms?
 Evidence from a Quasi-Natural Experiment in the United States** (with T. Kim and G. Park)
 *Writing a Draft*
+  + Winner for the Best Paper Award in the Korean Society for Innovation Management and Economics (KOSIME) Summer Conference 2024

 + **How Does AI Improve Human Collaboration and Performance?
 Evidence from AI-powered X-ray Triage in University Hospitals** (with H. Kang and N. Kim)
 *Data Analysis After Passing IRB Review*.